+Types Of Cat Eye Discharge And What They Mean.
 Healthy cat’s eyes are bright and clear.
 The pupils should be about the same size, with the surrounding area a pure white.
-And the eyelid should be a healthy shade of pink.
+Also, the eyelid should be a healthy shade of pink.

 When your cat starts rubbing their eyes with paws, or against the furniture, it’s an indication that something is wrong.
 Accompanied by cat’s eyes watering this could be a simple cold.
 Or something more serious.
 Look at the types of cat eye discharge and what they mean here…

 Cat eye-watering may occur on its own.
 Or may happen at the same time as other symptoms.
 The discharge can vary in frequency and consistency, and may appear as: